 Currently, the level and progress of Europe’s digital performance is measured regularly only at the Member State level.
 EU member states’ digital competitiveness is measured by the Digital Economy and Society Index (DESI), a composite index summarising progress on connectivity, digital skills, use of internet by citizens, integration of digital technology by businesses and digital public services.
-The annual eGovernment Benchmark looks at the availability and usability of digital public services in EU Member States, indicates a need for improvement in transparency of public services delivery and use of supporting technology like eIDs or eDocuments.
+The annual eGovernment Benchmark Report looks at the availability and usability of digital public services in EU Member States and indicates a need for improvement in transparency of public services delivery and use of supporting technology like eIDs or eDocuments.
 No such joint index, which is measured regularly, exists currently at the local government level.

-Some other indices exist which touch upon the digital economy and society, some of these at sub-national level, such as the Global Entrepreneurship Index (GEDI); the Regional Entrepreneurship and Development (REDI); the Digital Entrepreneurship Monitor (DEM); the Atlas of ICT Poles of Excellence (EIPE); the IESE Cities in Motion Index; the Global Innovation Index (GII); the Compass / Startup Genome Global Startup Ecosystem Ranking; the Kauffman Index; the World Economic Forum Networked Readiness Index (NRI); the European Regional Economic Growth Index (E-REGI) and others.
+Some other indices exist which touch upon the digital economy and society, some of these at sub-national level, such as the Global Entrepreneurship Index (GEDI); the Regional Entrepreneurship and Development Index (REDI); the Digital Entrepreneurship Monitor (DEM); the Atlas of ICT Poles of Excellence (EIPE); the IESE Cities in Motion Index; the Global Innovation Index (GII); the Compass / Startup Genome Global Startup Ecosystem Ranking; the Kauffman Index; the World Economic Forum Networked Readiness Index (NRI); the European Regional Economic Growth Index (E-REGI) and others.

-Objective of the action – Regularly updated knowledge on EU cities’ digitalisation level and performance.
+Objective of the action – Regularly updated knowledge on EU cities’ digitalisation level and performance

-Level of governance: EU, Member State, Local (all).
+Level of governance: EU, Member State, Local (all)

 - Analysis of data sources for DESI local to assess which data sources for the proposed index already exist and which are missing

-- Development of DESI local index (composite)
+- The development of DESI local index (composite)

 - Assessment of estimated costs related to data collection for DESI local from 3-5 Member States as a first step

-This process must then be inserted into the National Statistical Programme, approved by each national/regional government.
 Once it has been identified how the data collection process can be performed, it is necessary to establish who the actors are and their relationship (is it the same local administration or a data supplier?).
 Partners will investigate whether the collection of some data could eventually be automated.
 Analysis to identify the data source at local level for each indicator must be carried out and a cost-benefit analysis to optimise the statistical process performed.
 The Statistical Offices at local level are the main actors to be involved.